 Name: Students may change the name on their permanent records by filling out the Name Change Form and returning it to the Registrar's Office.
 You may drop off the form (with appropriate documentation) in person or scan the form and e-mail it to firstname.lastname@example.org.
 Please note: if a student has not been active since Summer 1989 or earlier, his/her name cannot be officially changed, as the records have been microfilmed.

 Address: You should update your address in TC's records promptly each time your address changes.
 The fastest, most convenient way to update your address is through the myTC Portal.
 Click here for instructions on updating your address online.
 Alternatively, a Change of Information form is also available online for download or in the Registrar's Office (528 West 121st St., Room 324).
 If you download the form, you can mail or fax (212-678-3005) it to the Office of the Registrar.
 If you must use the paper form, please be aware that processing may take several business days, especially during peak registration times.

 Emergency Contacts: We recommend that you review and update your emergency contacts in myTC as often as needed.

-E-mail: Teachers College expects every student to receive email at his or her Teachers College email address and to read email frequently and consistently.
+Email: All official Teachers College correspondence sent via email will be sent to a student's official delegated TC email account.
+Teachers College expects every student to receive email at his or her Teachers College email address and to read email frequently and consistently.
 A student’s failure to receive and read College communications in a timely manner does not absolve that student from knowing and complying with the content of such communications.
 Students may redirect (auto-forward) email sent to their Teachers College email address to another email address, unless they are also employees of the College and have access to confidential College information.
 However, students who redirect email from their official College email address to another address do so at their own risk.
 If email is lost as a result of forwarding, it does not absolve the student from the responsibilities associated with communications sent to their official College email address.